crazycodigo/Coding-Basics-HacktoberFest2022/HackerRank Question/Readme.md

-Hey there this has the solution to most of of the hackerank Questions .
+Hey there this has the solution to most of of the hackerank C++ Questions .